 - Experience professional growth in a teaching environment that is patient-centered and science driven

-- Build your precepting skills through participation in the yearlong Clinical Educators Program
+- Build your precepting skills through participation in a yearlong teaching and learning curriculum

 - Enhance your research skills by completing research curriculum and leading a clinical research project